CamRussell/Pong/README.md

 # Pong
-Making the video game Pong
+Making the video game Pong for Open Polytechnic